 3. Differences to Main Forum Rules

 As mentioned, there are some of the main forums rules that can be bent here.
-This doesn't mean you get to choose which ones and how to bend them, there are still rules in place that you must follow.
+The ways you can bend them are as follows.

-Evading the swearing filter is acceptable so long as it is in character.
+Evading the swearing filter is acceptable so long as it is done in-character.
 Doing it outside of a character post and it's the same as doing it anywhere else in the forum.
 We also ask that you don't use it excessively and use the character as an excuse to mouth off.2.
 Limit the use of foul language

 Try not to evade the swear filter too much as well